How companies rearrange processes and increase sales during the crisis

 New customer interaction formats

-For the first time of its 70 years of existence, “BoConcept” has made its catalog available for the online purchases.
-A group of virtual designers consult their customers in Skype and Zoom etc.
+For the first time in its 70 years of existence, “BoConcept” has made its catalog available for online purchases.
+A group of virtual designers consults their customers in Skype and Zoom etc.

 Fitness companies offer their users extended trial versions of online classes on the Internet and within their applications.
 Most likely, new customers who now work out at home with the help of video classes and applications will develop new habits and need to continue such training even after lockdown.